opengisch/talks_revealmd/README.md

 ```{bash}
 git clone git@github.com:opengisch/talks_revealmd.git
 ```
+3. Browse relevant existing content in the `slides` folder.
-3. Create a new local branch named after your new presentation
+4. Optionally create a new local branch named after your new presentation;
+   especially if you already know that the content will be relevant for re-use.
 ```{bash}
 git checkout -b <my-example-presentation>
 ```
-4. Create a new markdown file, `<my-example-presentation>.md`.
+5. Create a new markdown file, `<my-example-presentation>.md`.
+6. If slide material is interesting for others, you can publish your local presentation into this online repository.
+For this, make a pull request on GitHub.

 Now you are ready to draft and present your slides.